TryGhost/docs/content/concepts/posts.md

 ---
 title: "Posts"
-meta_title: "Working with posts in Ghost - Core Concepts"
+meta_title: "Using posts – Build customised feeds of content"
-meta_description: "Posts are the primary entry-type within Ghos.
-Discover how to work with posts and content."
+meta_description: "Posts are the primary entry-type within Ghost and return a reverse chronological feed - or they can be customised to suit your needs."
 keywords:
     - concepts
     - ghost